marein/php-gaming-website/README.md

 [User](/code/src/User)
 context is currently just bootstrapped.
 Nothing is interacting with this service.

-As the folder structure reveals, this context uses the "Ports And Adapters" architecture.
+As the folder structure reveals, this context uses the "Ports and Adapters" architecture.
 It also uses [Doctrine](http://www.doctrine-project.org) to throw an OR-Mapper in the mix.
 I also used to create a traditional [Application Service](https://martinfowler.com/eaaCatalog/serviceLayer.html).